ang-uio/Text-Mining/index.md

 > - Get a fundamental understanding for how Python code can be used to text mine.
 >
 > - Get a fundamental understanding for how the web applications from DH-Lab and Voyant can be used to text mine.
+>
+> - Get the fundamental competence required in Python and apps for text mining to define and conduct your own text mining project.

 ## Recommended and required readings:
 Book Chapters: